Transience and Recurrence of Markov Processes with Constrained Local Time: Key Definitions

-Without any loss of generality, we shall study only the local time of a Markov process at the origin, and denote $L_t:= L_t^0$.
 A subordinator is defined to be a non-decreasing real-valued stochastic process with stationary independent increments, started from 0.
 The right continuous inverse local time, defined by $X_t:= \inf\{ s>0 : L_s > t \}$, is a subordinator.
 The jumps of $(X_t)_{t\geq0}$ correspond to excursions of $(M_t)_{t\geq0}$ away from zero.

-The Laplace exponent $\Phi$ of a subordinator $X$ is defined by $ e^{-\Phi(\lambda)} = \mathbb{E}[ e^{- \lambda X_1} ] $, $\lambda\geq0$.
-By the L\'evy-Khintchine formula \cite[p72]{b98}, $\Phi$ can be written
+The Laplace exponent $\phi$ of a subordinator $X$ is defined by $ e^{-\phi(\lambda)} = \mathbb{E}[ e^{- \lambda X_1} ] $, $\lambda\geq0$.
+By the L\'evy-Khintchine formula \cite[p72]{b98}, $\phi$ can be written

 where d is the linear drift, and $\Pi$ is the L\'evy measure, which determines the size and rate of the jumps of $X$, and satisfies $\int_0^\infty (1\wedge x)\Pi(dx)<\infty$.
 We refer to \cite{b98} for background on subordinators.